ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 - The CHARACTER data type with an empty string as the default value

-  Altibase treats an empty string (`''`) as NULL, meaning that no default value is assigned.
+  Altibase treats empty strings (`''`) as NULL, meaning that no default value is assigned.
 For columns where the default value is an empty string and a `NOT NULL` constraint is present, refer to the [Empty String Handling Options](#empty-string-handling-options) section.

 - The DATE data type with a string expression as the default value